dokutan/mouse_m908/README.md

 - Nothing is known about this mouse, no specific code has been written
 - Please expect nothing beyond changing the active profile (other features might work if you are lucky)
 - **Please open an issue to add complete support**

+### Safety
+As the question of safety has been asked before and there is no simple answer i have added this section which lists known things that can make your mouse unusable and ways to fix them.
+You can then decide if you consider this software to be safe enough.
+Please read the disclaimer at the top of this document.
+- M602A-RGB
+  - Issue: changing the the settings on the prevents moving the mouse in the vertical direction
+  - Potential solution: use the official software to restore the settings
+- Old versions of this software (fixed in newer versions)
+  - Issue: disabling all DPI levels makes the mouse completely unresponsive
+  - Solution: use the official software to restore the settings and use a recent version of this software to prevent this from happening
+- Mice with generic and untested experimental support
+  - Issue: Changing the settings has an increased risk of similar problems as described above
+  - Potential solution: have a second mouse and the official software available to restore the settings in case of an issue

 ## Installing